rjz/leadballoon/README.md

   * All existing connections will remain open until responses can be served or the timeout is reached

-  * Status updates will be logged

-When the process finishes closing,

-  * The cluster master (if running as a worker) will receive a `'disconnect'` event

-  * This process will exit with 0 (served closed gracefully) or 1 (some connections timed out)
+When the process finishes closing, this server will emit a `'close'` event with no arguments (served closed gracefully) or an error (some connections timed out).

 Usage
 -----------------------------------